Below are profiles of some of our current and recent students.

 I was the treasurer of the Motorsport Society in my final year which helped me to meet new people from outside my degree and has given me experience of working with external companies.

 I have secured a graduate job at Mercedes AMG HPP who design and make F1 powerbrains.
-I feel my experience as part of the Formula Student team at Newcastle will help me to settle in to the job.
+I feel my experience as part of the Formula Student team at Newcastle will help me to settle into the job.

 I chose to study at Newcastle due to the high ranking it had for Mechanical Engineering and the modules available on the course.
-The course has a large variety of Engineering modules with the ability to specialise more if you want.
-Also the Gear design unit housed in the Stephenson building is one of the world leaders in gear engineering and gaining knowledge from them would have greatly helped with my future career.
+The course has a large variety of engineering modules with the ability to specialise more if you want.
+Also the Gear Design Unit housed in the Stephenson building is one of the world leaders in gear engineering and gaining knowledge from them would have greatly helped with my future career.

-Whilst studying at Newcastle the thing I liked most was the design and practical side of the course.
+While studying at Newcastle the thing I liked most was the design and practical side of the course.
 There are a wide variety of practical labs and design parts of the course that allow your engineering theory to be used and tested.

 I am returning back to my sponsor company, Reliance Precision Ltd. Obtaining my degree at Newcastle has helped to open up a lot of opportunities that would not have been available to me without my degree.
-The module ‘Design of Power transmissions’ has helped my understanding of gears etc. which helps me greatly in a design role at the company as we design actuation systems with gears.
+The module ‘Design of Power Transmissions’ has helped my understanding of gears etc, which helps me greatly in a design role at the company as we design actuation systems with gears.

 Newcastle as a city is absolutely fantastic.
 The shopping is great, it’s easy to get around, the people are friendly and the nightlife is super.
 It has everything a large city like London has to offer but condensed making it easier to get around.
 Within 10 minutes drive you can be out in the countryside and go on a leisurely stroll.
 The beach can be reached using the metro transport system, which can take you to the central station, airport or even Sunderland.